Get my best and freshest ideas delivered to your inbox.

 Have you ever had an idea burning inside of you that you knew could really take off, yet you just couldn’t stir up the courage to take the first steps?
 Unfortunately, many people choose to let those ideas die because they refuse to step outside of their comfort zone.
-Instead of taking strategic steps in the direction of their goals, they keep waiting for just the perfect moment to take a chance.
-(Of course, there is no perfect moment.
-Risks are inconvenient by nature.)

 For many people, the idea of “study” died the moment that they graduated from school, but it shouldn’t have.
 In fact, most of the incredibly successful people I encounter in the marketplace have some form of study plan that they follow in order to help them spot patterns in their business, anticipate client needs, and simply spark new ideas and new categories of thought.
 Here’s how they do it.